simrenbasra/simys-blog/_posts/2025-03-29-email_genie_part3.md

 -	Weights connecting the input layer to the hidden layer form the word embedding for *“cat”*

--	The number of nodes in the hidden layer determine the size of the word embeddings, here there are 7 nodes and so the embeddings have a length of 7.
+-	The number of nodes in the hidden layer determines the size of the word embeddings, here there are 7 nodes and so the embeddings have a length of 7.

 #### **Step 3:**